 Sets of field names that, taken together, must be unique:

-This is a tuple of tuples that must be unique when considered together.
+This is a list of lists that must be unique when considered together.
 It’s used in the Django admin and is enforced at the database level (i.e., the appropriate

-For convenience, unique_together can be a single tuple when dealing with a single set of fields:
+unique_togethercan be a single list when dealing with a single set of fields:

-The ValidationError raised during model validation when the constraint is violated has the
+ValidationErrorraised during model validation when the constraint is violated has the

 A human-readable name for the object, singular: